Workiversary is the correct spelling, while workaversary is incorrect and should not be used.

 Many professionals pause while writing an email, LinkedIn post, or HR announcement and ask a simple question: workiversary vs workaversary which one is correct?

-Some even search variations like work versary, work iversary, work-iversary, or workversary, hoping to confirm the right spelling before hitting send.
+Some even search variations like work versary, work iversary, work iversary, or workversary, hoping to confirm the right spelling before hitting send.

 This confusion is very common in offices, corporate emails, and social media celebrations.
 People want to sound professional, avoid embarrassment, and understand what is a work anniversary and how it should be written correctly.